 History Talks Live

-The talks take place at lunchtime over the summer, moving to 5.30pm during term time.
+The talks take place at 5.30pm during term time.

 - Lord Loudoun and the transatlantic impact of military strategy and imperial policymaking, c.1745-1757 (Dr Nicola Martin)